curl/everything-curl/libcurl-http/cookies.md

     curl_easy_setopt(easy, CURLOPT_COOKIEJAR, "cookies.txt");

-when the easy handle is closed later with `curl_easy_cleanup()`, all known cookies will be written to the given file.
+when the easy handle is closed later with `curl_easy_cleanup()`, all known cookies are stored in the given file.
 The file format is the well-known "Netscape cookie file" format that browsers also once used.

 ## Setting custom cookies